EliteMasterEric/CevaScrapRebalance/README.md

 # Ceva's Scrap Rebalance

 Rebalances items in the Facility to be more fair or make more sense.
+All players must have the mod installed and use the same config (if modified) to prevent bugs.

 Changes include:
 - Rebalancing of scrap weights.
 - Rebalancing of scrap minimum and maximum values.
 - Rebalancing other properties of scrap (such as conductivity).

+You can also change these values yourself in the mod's config.

 ## Detailed Change List
 ### Apparatus Changes